SimarKareer/UnifiedVideoDA/README.md

 BDDVid is finally setup!
 For UDA jobs, use the `train` and `val_orig_10k` split.
 For supervised jobs with BDDVid, use `train_orig_10k` and `val_orig_10k`.

-## Generated Flows Dataset
+## Dataset Setup (Optical Flow)

-In order to leverage temporal information in videos, we heavily rely on the use of between sequential frames for many of our approaches.
-For each dataset, we generated flows using [FlowFormer](https://github.com/drinkingcoder/FlowFormer-Official).
+A number of our methods rely on optical flow between successive frames, thus for each dataset, we generated flows using [FlowFormer](https://github.com/drinkingcoder/FlowFormer-Official).
 We have hosted all our generated flows [here](https://huggingface.co/datasets/hoffman-lab/Unified-VideoDA-Generated-Flows) for each dataset, and provide instructions for downloading each datasets flows.

 ## Reproducing Experiment Results